 payload string Yes Request body string

-headerValues string[] No Values paired with headerNames
+headerValues string[] Yes Values paired with headerNames (pass an empty array if none are needed)

 Return value